tandrewnichols/defiled/README.md

 #### Transformers

-You do also have access to the transformers directly via `File.transformers.nameOfTransformer` (or on an instance via `file.transformers.nameOfTransformer`).
-Most of these are written to expect a path with slashes in them, though some of them call through to lodash methods and will accept anything that those accept.
-For instance:
+You do also have access to the transformers directly via `File.transformers.nameOfTransformer` (or on an instance via `file.transformers.nameOfTransformer`), which you can use to transform non-path strings as well.

 ```
 File.transformers.camelCase('foo-bar-baz'); // fooBarBaz
-File.transformers.pipe('foo-bar-baz'); // foo-bar-baz, since this transformer splits on '/'
+File.transformers.pipe('foo-bar-baz'); // foo|bar|baz
 ```

 ## Contributing